Standout moments from the hearing on the Biden classified documents probe by special counsel Hur

 Hur did say in his report that he had uncovered evidence to support the idea of willful retention, but repeatedly noted he had not found enough to establish proof beyond a reasonable doubt.

-Rep. Matt Gaetz, a Florida Republican, said Hur had found the elements of a criminal violation but had given the president a pass because Biden was “senile.”
+Rep. Matt Gaetz, a Florida Republican, asserted that Hur had found the elements of a criminal violation but had given the president a pass because Biden was “senile.”
 Hur objected to that characterization.

-The release of the transcript of Biden’s interview with Hur and the special counsel’s hours of testimony on Tuesday were unlikely to change anyone’s preconceived notions on the 81-year-old president’s mental stamina and fitness for office.
+The release of the transcript of Biden’s interview with Hur and the special counsel’s testimony were unlikely to change anyone’s preconceived notions on the 81-year-old president’s mental stamina and fitness for office.

 Biden gave Hur a “photographic” overview of his home, long discourses on his political life and humorous asides about his sports car.